Eigenvalues of Xin-Laplacian on Complete Riemannian manifolds

 \begin{con} Let $\mathcal{M}^{n}$ be an $n$-dimensional closed minimal hypersurface embedded into the $(n+1)$-dimensional unit sphere $\mathbb{S}^{n+1}(1)$.
 Then, we have In particular, let $\mathcal{M}^{n}$ be an $n$-dimensional closed minimal isoparametric hypersurface embedded into $\mathbb{S}^{n+1}(1)$.
-Then, when $\ell=3,4,6$, we have \end{con}
+Then, when $\ell=2,3,4,6$, we have \end{con}

 \begin{rem}Yau's Conjecture is to consider the first non-zero eigenvalue, while Conjecture {\rm \ref{Z-conj}} is to explore the second non-zero eigenvalue.
-However, we consider the lower and upper bounds for the second eigenvalue without counting the multiplications of eigenvalues in Conjecture {\rm \ref{Z-conj}}. \end{rem}

-\begin{rem}If the last part of Conjecture {\rm \ref{Z-conj}} holds, the second eigenvalue of Laplacian will give a perfect and new character for the isoparametric hypersurfaces embedding into the unit sphere $\mathbb{S}^{n+1}(1)$.
-We also note that Conjecture {\rm \ref{Z-conj}} is closely related to the famous Chern's conjecture: A closed, minimally immersed hypersurface in $\mathbb{S}^{n+1}(1)$, whose second fundamental form has constant length, is isoparametric.
-Therefore, it is to be a fantabulous understanding for the isoparametric hypersurfaces if this conjecture is settled. \end{rem}
+However, we consider the lower and upper bounds for the second eigenvalue without counting the multiplications of eigenvalues in Conjecture {\rm \ref{Z-conj}}. \end{rem} \begin{rem}If the last part of Conjecture {\rm \ref{Z-conj}} holds, the second eigenvalue of Laplacian will give a perfect and new character for the isoparametric hypersurfaces embedding into the unit sphere $\mathbb{S}^{n+1}(1)$.\end{rem}

 Hsiang and Lawson \cite{HL} showed that every homogenous hypersurfaces in the unit sphere $\mathbb{S}^{n+1}(1)$ is represented as an orbit of a linear isotropy group of a Riemannian symmetric space of rank $2$.
 We refer the readers to \cite{MO} for the list of the complete examples of homogenous hypersurfaces in the unit sphere $\mathbb{S}^{n+1}(1)$.
-In what follows, there are some further remarks on the eigenvalues of Laplace-Beltrami operator on the isoparametric hypersurfaces.
+In what follows, there are some further remarks on the eigenvalues of Beltrami-Laplacian on the isoparametric hypersurfaces.

 \begin{rem} It is well known that, both $SO(3)/(\mathbb{Z}_{2}+\mathbb{Z}_{2})$ and $SU(3)/\mathbb{T}^{2}$ are two isoparametric hypersurfaces embedded in the unit sphere $\mathbb{S}^{n+1}(1)$ with $\ell=3$, and from {\rm \cite{MOU}}, we know that Conjecture {\rm \ref{Z-conj}} holds for the cases of $SO(3)/(\mathbb{Z}_{2}+\mathbb{Z}_{2})$ and $SU(3)/\mathbb{T}^{2}$. \end{rem}